vyomasystems-lab/riscv-ctb-challenge-Pavanpm199/challenge_level1/challenge2_loop/README.md

 the sum of 1st two values is equal to 3rd in every iteration.
 Hence the code never breaks out of the loop.

 Solution:
 To solve this, I have used t5 register which has the value 3.
-As the data requires 3 iterations to check all values, I increment t6(which is intially 0) by 1.
+As this set of data requires 3 iterations to check all values, I increment t6(which is intially 0) by 1 in each iteration.
 When the t6 equals t5 control goes to end of code
 ![Screenshot (461)](https://github.com/vyomasystems-lab/riscv-ctb-challenge-Pavanpm199/assets/84024750/95c888bc-90ae-4bd9-ac4e-9058f5a20a65)